jimblandy/golly/gui-android/Golly/assets/readme.txt

 Rules.zip     -- compressed copy of golly/Rules

-These zip files will be unzipped and copied into appropriate directories in internal storage (see the initPaths method in MainActivity.java).
+These zip files will be unzipped and copied into appropriate directories in internal storage (see initPaths in BaseApp.java).

-The zip files are currently not included in the git repository (it would be an unnecessary waste of space).
+The zip files are not included in the git repository (it would be an unnecessary waste of space).